Contemporary Indigenous Australian art: Benefits and costs

 The flowering of Indigenous art has delivered economic, social and cultural benefits to Indigenous Australians, who are socially and economically disadvantaged compared to the Australian community as a whole.
 The sale of art works is a significant economic activity for individual artists and for their communities.
 Estimates of the size of the sector vary, but placed its value in the early 2000s at A$100 to 300 million, and by 2007 at half a billion dollars and growing.
 The sector is particularly important to many Indigenous communities because, as well being a source of cash for an economically disadvantaged group, it reinforces Indigenous identity and tradition, and has aided the maintenance of social cohesion.
 For example, early works painted at Papunya were created by senior Aboriginal men to help educate younger generations about their culture and their cultural responsibilities.

 "There is currently an upsurge in interest in Aboriginal art among the Australian public and overseas visitors...The resultant pressure on artists to produce has led ultimately to a collapse or emasculation of the art form.
 Aboriginal art is now under incredible strain to fulfil white demands on Aboriginal culture."

 — Indigenous Australian activist Djon Mundine, writing during Australia's bicentennial year, 1988.

 Fraud and exploitation have been significant issues affecting contemporary Indigenous Australian art, especially after the 1990s boom.
 Indigenous art works were reproduced without artists' permission, including by the Reserve Bank of Australia when it used a David Malangi painting on the one-dollar note in 1966.
 Similar appropriation of material has taken place with fabric designs, T-shirts, and carpets.
-One of the main reasons the Yuendumu movement, based at Warlukurlangu Artists was established, and later flourished, was due to the feeling of exploitation amongst artists.
+One of the main reasons the Warlukurlangu Artists movement, based at Yuendumu was established, and later flourished, was due to the feeling of exploitation amongst artists.
 In the 2000s, there were claims of artists being kidnapped, or relocated against the wishes of their families, by people keen to acquire the artists' paintings.
 In August 2006, following concerns raised about unethical practices in the Indigenous art sector, the Australian Senate initiated an inquiry into issues in the sector, which published its report in 2007.